 PiBS students are required to maintain a minimum cumulative grade point average (GPA) of B (3.0) or better in their courses.
-Students must maintain this GPA throughout their matriculation in graduate school; this includes the first year as well as subsequent years when the student joins a specific PiBS-affiliated program based on the choice of dissertation advisor.
 Students who fail to maintain a 3.0 grade point average will be placed on academic probation.
 The student has one year to remediate the deficiency and bring the total GPA to 3.0.
 If this is not achieved, the student will be dismissed from the program.
 Students on academic probation are not allowed to take Qualifying or Dissertation Defense examinations.
 Financial assistance is dependent upon the student remaining in good standing within the program.